-ENDNOTES
+Acknowledgments

+The authors gratefully acknowledge the helpful feedback they received from the members of the Social Networks research group at ETH Zürich, the members of the network statistics research group at the University of Groningen, participants of the INSNA Sunbelt Conference, and three anonymous reviewers.

+Declaration of Conflicting Interests

+The author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article.

+Funding

+The author(s) received no financial support for the research, authorship, and/or publication of this article.

+Supplemental Material

+Supplemental material for this article is available online.

+Notes

-- 1 A nearly complete list of SAOM-related publications is available at Snijders (2017). - 2 This observational asymmetry was discussed by Krivitsky and Kolaczyk (2015). - 3 Scripts and supplementary material will be published online with publication of the paper. - 4 The tests used for the SAOM are approximate t-test based on the ratio $t = \hat{\beta}/\text{S.E.}(\hat{\beta})$.
-For such tests we have the well-known formula (see Snijders and Bosker, 2011, p.178)
+- 1. A nearly complete list of stochastic actor-oriented models (SAOMs)-related publications is available at Snijders (2017). - 2.
+This observational asymmetry was discussed by Krivitsky and Kolaczyk (2015). - 3.
+Scripts and Supplemental Material will be made available on the RSiena webpage (Snijders, 2017).

+4. The tests used for the SAOM are approximate t test based on the ratio $t = \hat{\beta}/SE(\hat{\beta})$.
+For such tests, we have the well-known formula (see Snijders and Bosker 2011:178):

-$$\frac{\text{parameter}}{\text{standard error}} \approx z{1-\alpha} + z{1-\beta} = z{1-\alpha} - z{\beta}, \tag{1}$$ where α is the significance level and $1-\beta$ the power of the test, while $z{1-\alpha}, z{1-\beta}$, and z{β} are the values from the standard normal distribution associated with the cumulative probability values indicated.
+$$\frac{\text{parameter}}{\text{standard error}} \approx z{1-\alpha} + z{1-\beta} = z{1-\alpha} - z{\beta},\tag{1}$$ where α is the significance level and $1-\beta$ is the power of the test, while $z{1-\alpha}$, $z{1-\beta}$, and z{β} are the values from the standard normal distribution associated with the cumulative probability values indicated.
 This formula can be used for a more efficient estimator from the simulation results.
-In equation 1 we insert the mean parameter estimate as the parameter, and the standard deviation of the parameter estimates as the standard error, and given the intended α we can calculate the power $1-\beta$.
+In equation (1), we insert the mean parameter estimate as the parameter, and the standard deviation of the parameter estimates as the standard error, and given the intended α , we can calculate the power $1-\beta$.

-5 The model is inspired by parameters and model specifications found in empirical studies.
-Overviews are provided by Snijders et al. (2010b) and Veenstra et al. (2013).
+- 5. The model is inspired by parameters and model specifications found in empirical studies.
+Overviews are provided by Snijders et al. (2010) and Veenstra et al. (2013).
 For example, transitivity parameters of about 0.2 and reciprocity parameters of about 2 have been reported in a variety of studies.
-The SIENA webpage (Snijders, 2017) further lists the majority of papers that apply SAOMs.

-6 In this example in which the mathematical model is completely in line with the SAOM framework, the RSiena software could have been used for simulations as well

-- 7 A simulation video based on the NetSim package is published with this paper. - 8 We do not want to imply here that power studies should be performed using empirical results of the same study in an attempt to interpret the model parameters.
-We discuss the danger of post-hoc power studies in the conclusion section. - 9 The model of Baerveldt et al. (2008) is flawed because it omits the quadratic shape parameter that models dispersion of the behavioral variable.
-What they find as influence is essentially underdispersion that was not captured and hence appears as "staying close to friends" for a lack of closer effect in the model.

-10 The SIENA GOF function allows a systematic comparison between the simulated values and the empirically observed values (for each value of the respective statistic, e.g., degree distribution or triad census) and provides a p-value that relates to the null hypothesis that the real value were drawn from the distribution of simulated networks (Lospinoso, 2012).
-In neither of the tested cases this null hypothesis could be rejected.
+The SIENA webpage (Snijders 2017) further lists the majority of papers that apply SAOMs. - 6.
+In this example in which the mathematical model is completely in line with the SAOM framework, the RSiena software could have been used for simulations as well. - 7.
+We do not want to imply here that power studies should be performed using empirical results of the same study in an attempt to interpret the model parameters.
+We discuss the danger of post hoc power studies in the Discussion and Conclusions section. - 8.
+The model of Baerveldt et al. (2008) is flawed because it omits the quadratic shape parameter that models dispersion of the behavioral variable.
+What they find as influence is essentially underdispersion that was not captured and hence appears as "staying close to friends" for a lack of closer effect in the model. - 9.
+The RSiena Goodness-of-fit function allows a systematic comparison between the simulated values and the empirically observed values (for each value of the respective statistic, e.g., degree distribution or triad census) and provides a p value that relates to the null hypothesis that the real value was drawn from the distribution of simulated networks (Lospinoso 2012).
+In neither of the tested cases, this null hypothesis could be rejected.